Disney and Florida's Parental Rights in Education Act: Response from Disney

 In response to the controversy surrounding Disney's involvement in the bill, the company reinstated a previously deleted kiss between two female characters in Pixar's then upcoming film Lightyear.

 Disney hosted a town hall meeting on March 21 to discuss the subject with company employees, specifically the impact it can have on them and their families.
 The company plans to relocate around 2,000 workers from California to Florida.
 The meeting is part of the Reimagine Tomorrow campaign, which aims to promote diversity and inclusion at Disney.
 General Entertainment content president Karey Burke stated that Disney intends to produce content with "many LGBTQIA characters" in the future.

 After DeSantis signed the bill, Disney released a statement that its goal is for the law to be repealed or struck down.
 Disney also paused their contributions to Florida political campaigns as they assessed their "approach to advocacy, including political giving in Florida."

+On April 26, 2023, Disney filed a lawsuit against DeSantis and his oversight board.
+DeSantis responded to the lawsuit by claiming that it was politically motivated.